Vaesea/godottux/README.md

 - Angry Stone (Too complicated to add.
 If someone were to add this in, that'd be cool!)
 - Totem (Too complicated to add.
 If someone were to add this in, that'd be cool!)
 - Kugelblitz (I don't even need to say why)
+- Completely accurate rocks (they push you back slightly to fix a worse bug)

 There also isn't a level editor, not even as a separate program.
 I might try to make one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.
 You also get to learn Godot while doing this.